mrmatho/7dt-slides/pages/programming-microbit.md

 - **Reference**: The reference tab has lots of categories for the different things you might want to do with the code.
 - **Ideas**: The ideas tab has lots of examples of projects you can do with the Micro:bit.
 You can use these as inspiration for your own projects.
 - **API**: The API tab has a list of all the functions and classes you can use in your code.
 This does less explaining than the **Reference** tab, but it is a complete list of the available functions and classes.

 ---
 layout: center
+zoom: 1.3
+---

+# Using the Reference Tab

+Spend a few minutes exploring the Reference tab.
+Then discuss with a partner something interesting you found (that you might like to explore further).

+---
+layout: center